 Not just a filmmaker but a trained anthropologist, Laura Pacheco has traveled the world to tell the stories of people overcoming the odds of their rough circumstances, including for the Emmy Award-winning series Rx for Survival (PBS), where she followed a young woman dying of drug resistant TB in the slums of Lima, Peru, and in Renewal, where she followed evangelical Christians protesting mountaintop removal in Kentucky.
 Filmmaking partner Jackie Mow, meanwhile, began her career producing news in France, chasing ambulances for TV news in New Mexico, and reporting for the BBC in Boston, before more recently exploring the psychology of adolescent girls and women in films like A Girl’s Life.
-Together Pacheco and Mow have brought their passions for telling personal coming of age stories in the new film East of Salinas.
+Together Pacheco and Mow have brought their passions for telling personal coming of age stories in their Independent Lens film East of Salinas.

 Pacheco and Mow spoke to us about making this film, and as a bonus they returned to Salinas to film an update with both Jose and Oscar [which we put together in a separate post].